-We will foster a culture of high performance, efficiency and continuous improvement.
-Key to our strategy is the continued development and implementation of our common systems platform.
-In 2015 we began the rollout of personal auto with full implementation expected midway through 2016.
-We also completed a significant portion of the development work required to begin the rollout for commercial property in 2016.
+Key to our strategy is the continued development and implementation of our Common Systems Initiative (CSI).
+In 2015 we began the rollout of personal auto policy administration, and completed a significant portion of the development work required for commercial property.
+Building off the foundation we established in 2015, the rollout for commercial property began in 2016 and is well underway.
+Auto deployment also continued throughout 2016, with the last province (Alberta) scheduled for early 2017.

 We will capture, analyze and act on accurate and comprehensive data to improve our decision-making capacity and product service solutions.
-As products roll out on our common policy system, we are building the associated data capture and reporting capabilities within our Business Intelligence unit using leading edge tools and technologies which will strengthen our underwriting and decision-making capabilities.
+As products roll out on our common policy system, we are building the associated data capture and reporting capabilities within our BI unit using leading edge tools and technologies which will strengthen our underwriting and decision-making capabilities.